-Remark Before moving on to the third generalisation let us add some other historical comments.
-The "non-naive" generalisations of the Gauss hypergeometric equation are the equations satisfied by the ${}{n}F{n-1}$ hypergeometric functions (the Gauss case being that of n=2).
-The corresponding Schwarz's list appears in the 1989 article [4] of Beukers and Heckman.
-In terms of connections this amounts to considering connections (1) on rank n vector bundles, still with three singularities on $\mathbb{P}^{1}$ , but with $A{1}$ of rank n-1 and $A{2}$ of rank 1; these connections are still rigid.
+Remark.
+Before moving on to the third generalization let us add some other historical comments.
+The 'non-naive' generalizations of the Gauss hypergeometric equation are the equations satisfied by the ${}{n}F{n-1}$ hypergeometric functions (the Gauss case being that of n = 2).
+The corresponding Schwarz's list appears in Beukers and Heckman (1989).
+In terms of connections this amounts to considering connections (11.1) on rank n vector bundles, still with three singularities on \mathbb{P}^{1} , but with A{1} of rank n - 1 and A{2} of rank 1; these connections are still rigid.

-Some work in the nonrigid case has been done (besides that we will recall below) by considering generalisations of the hypergeometric equation as an equation (rather than as a connection); for example the algebraic solutions of the Lamé equation were studied in [5] by Beukers and van der Waall (Lamé equations are basically the second order Fuchsian equations with four singular points on $\mathbb{P}^1$ such that three of the local monodromies are of order two).
+Some work in the non-rigid case has been done (besides that we will recall below) by considering generalizations of the hypergeometric equation as an equation (rather than as a connection); for example, the algebraic solutions of the Lamé equation were studied in Beukers and van der Waall (2004) (Lamé equations are basically the second order Fuchsian equations with four singular points on \mathbb{P}^1 such that three of the local monodromies are of order 2).
 In general connections of type (A) with such monodromy representations will not come from a Lamé equation (since upon choosing a cyclic vector the corresponding equations will in general have additional apparent singularities; this can also be seen by counting dimensions).
-Indeed it turns out ([5]) that Lamé equations only have finite monodromy for special configurations of the four poles.
+Indeed it turns out (op. cit.) that Lamé equations only have finite monodromy for special configurations of the four poles.

-1.2 Nonlinear analogue-the Painlevé VI equation
+11.1.2 Non-linear analogue: the Painlevé VI equation

 One reason hypergeometric equations are interesting is that they provide the simplest explicit examples of Gauss-Manin connections.
 Indeed this is one reason Gauss was interested in them: he observed that the periods of a family of elliptic curves satisfy a (Gauss) hypergeometric equation.
-(The modern interpretation of this is as the explicit form of the natural flat connection on the vector bundle of first cohomologies over the base of the family of elliptic curves, written with respect to the basis given by the holomorphic one forms-and their derivatives-on the fibres.)
-Nowadays there is still much interest in such linear differential equations "coming from geometry".
+(The modern interpretation of this is as the explicit form of the natural flat connection on the vector bundle of first cohomologies over the base of the family of elliptic curves, written with respect to the basis given by the holomorphic one-forms - and their derivatives - on the fibres.)
+Nowadays there is still much interest in such linear differential equations 'coming from geometry'.

-Thus the nonlinear analogue of the Gauss hypergeometric equation should be the explicit form of the simplest nonabelian Gauss-Manin connection (i.e the explicit form of the natural connection on the bundle of first nonabelian cohomologies of some family of varieties).
-The simplest interesting case corresponds to taking the universal family of four punctured spheres and taking cohomology with coefficients in $SL_2(\mathbb{C})$ (one needs a non-trivial family of varieties with nonabelian fundamental groups).
-This leads to the Painlevé VI equation $(P{VI})$ , which is a second order nonlinear differential equation whose solutions, like those of the hypergeometric equation, branch only at $0, 1, \infty \in \mathbb{P}^1$ .
-In particular we may study the (nonlinear) monodromy of solutions of $P{VI}$ , by examining how solutions vary upon analytic continuation along paths in the three-punctured sphere.
+Thus the non-linear analogue of the Gauss hypergeometric equation should be the explicit form of the simplest nonabelian Gauss-Manin connection (i.e. the explicit form of the natural connection on the bundle of first nonabelian cohomologies of some family of varieties).
+The simplest interesting case corresponds to taking the universal family of four-punctured spheres and taking cohomology with coefficients in $SL_2(\mathbb{C})$ (one needs a non-trivial family of varieties with nonabelian fundamental groups).
+This leads to the Painlevé VI equation (P{VI}), which is a second-order non-linear differential equation whose solutions, like those of the hypergeometric equation, branch only at $0, 1, \infty \in \mathbb{P}^1$.
+In particular we may study the (non-linear) monodromy of solutions of P{VI}, by examining how solutions vary upon analytic continuation along paths in the three-punctured sphere.

-Thus, since Schwarz lists fundamental solutions of hypergeometric equations having finite monodromy, our main question is to construct the analogue of Schwarz's list for $P{VI}$ :
+Thus, since Schwarz lists fundamental solutions of hypergeometric equations having finite monodromy, our main question is to construct the analogue of Schwarz's list for P{VI} :